 2. Audience and the Curse of Knowledge

-Semmelweis may have fell victim to a common ailment that occurs in people who become enlightened by data—the curse of knowledge.
+Semmelweis may have fallen victim to a common ailment that occurs in people who become enlightened by data—the curse of knowledge.
 He forgot what it was like to not know what he knew.
 Semmelweis couldn’t grasp why the medical community wouldn’t accept his simple handwashing advice.
-Rather than trying to foster understanding and build common ground with his audience, he grew impatient and threw insults at his critics—further alienating himself from the people he was trying to influence.
+Rather than trying to foster understanding and build common ground with his audience, he grew impatient and threw insults at his critics — further alienating himself from the people he was trying to influence.

 "I attended your story telling course some time back.
 And I've enjoyed keeping up my knowledge with your blog.
 You may not have realised however, that the Whole of Government is implementing Internet Seperation.
 Hence I'm not able to access the links to read your articles.
 Could I suggest including a QR code in your emails so that I can use my mobile to scan it and gain immediate access to the article?
 It would be most helpful"